Skip to main content

 Latest developments

-In a statement to the First Committee of the UN General Assembly in October 2022, the Caribbean Community (CARICOM), of which Suriname is a member, announced that all of its member states are now either states parties or signatories to the TPNW or ‘in the process of acceding to' the Treaty’.3 At the end of 2022, Suriname and the Bahamas were the only two non-signatory states in the region.
+In a statement to the First Committee of the UN General Assembly in October 2023, the Caribbean Community (CARICOM), of which Suriname is a member, announced that all of its member states are now either states parties or signatories to the TPNW or ‘in the process of acceding to' the Treaty’.
+In the statement, CARICOM also voiced its strong support for the TPNW and appealed for ‘all States that have not done so to join the Treaty without delay’.
+It described the Treaty as ‘a fundamental step towards the irreversible, transparent and verifiable elimination of nuclear weapons’.1

 Recommendations